VAXstation: VAXstation 3100 Model 40 (VS42S-xx)

 Code named "PVAX", it used the KA42-A CPU module containing an 11.12 MHz (90 ns) CVAX microprocessor with a 64KB external cache.
 It used the same CPU module and system board as the Model 30, but was housed in a larger case which could hold additional 5.25" and 3.5" drives.

 VAXstation 3100 Model 48 (WS42B-xx)

 Code named "PVAX rev#7", it used the KA42-B CPU module containing a 16.67 MHz (60 ns) CVAX+ microprocessor with a 64KB external cache.

 VAXstation 3100 Model 76

 Code named "RigelMAX", it used the KA43-A CPU module containing a 35.71 MHz (28 ns) Rigel microprocessor with a 128 KB external cache.
 It provided two separate SCSI buses, one for internal devices and one for external.

 VXT 2000

 The VXT 2000 was an X terminal using the SOC microprocessor.
-This system was essentially a VAXstation 3100 Model 30 without any mass storage and set up to network boot a VAXeln image that allowed it to be an X-Windows terminal.
+This system was essentially a VAXstation 3100 Model 30 without any mass storage and set up to network boot a VAXELN image that allowed it to be an X Window System terminal.